 We are environmentally conscious and hold space for our natural environment in our decision-making.

-We will be transparent in our communications and create opportunities to educate residents about municipal projects and initiatives.
+Our decision-making practices will be consistent and align with our adopted plans and bylaws.
+We will create opportunities to educate residents about municipal projects, developments and initiatives.

 3 OUR CHALLENGES